neildiamzon/note-api/README.md

 ## How to start application (you need mvn installed and jre and/or jdk)

+1. Clone repo into your local
-1. Navigate to folder containing pom.xml
+2. Navigate to folder containing pom.xml
-2. type command in terminal: mvn spring-boot:run
+3. type command in terminal: mvn spring-boot:run

 ## How to use application
 Pre-requisite: Postman or any similar application